 While horses are a huge part of the job, it isn’t the only aspect of the overall career.
 As a police officer, you are still responsible for regular police work when you’re off the saddle.
 Most mounted police oversee large events, providing order and high visibility.

-You and your horse might be in some pretty dangerous situations together.
-So, you must always keep a level head with the ability to work under pressure.
+You and your horse might be in dangerous situations together.
+So, you must always keep a level head and be able to work under pressure.
 Not only are you trying to control a crowd situation, but you are also responsible for your horse.

 You are required to complete formal police training, passing all tests.
 Additional training for your division is a must afterward.

 If you’re passionate about equine wellbeing, you might be interested in becoming an animal abuse investigator.
 You can advocate for horses by protecting them or extracting them from harmful or neglectful situations.